-Principals take on the critical task of developing faculty, training and preparing them for future projects and opportunities in leadership.
-A highly-qualified principal knows curriculum and instruction, how to lead change, and how to persist and do what is needed for faculty to do the work.
+Principals take on the critical task of developing faculty, training, and preparing them for future projects and opportunities in leadership.
+A highly qualified principal knows curriculum and instruction, how to lead change, and how to persist and do what is needed for faculty to do the work.
 This commitment to guide and facilitate community ideally lasts for many years, leaving a legacy.
-Today we are sharing insights from experts and leaders in the field on practices that principals use to build schools that thrive.
+Today we are sharing insightful tips for principals from experts and leaders in the field on practices to build schools that thrive.

 In the News